amintos/code-repository-mining/README.md

 Then, simply scan your system for vulnerable packages via: `./checksystem.py`.
 Currently, only apt and pacman package managers are supported, which translates to most Debian or Arch based Linux distributions.
 To simulate the results that this application could potentially give, run `./checksystem.py --test`.
-It will show results for an OS X installation affected by goto-fail and an openssl package affected by Heartbleed.
+It will show results for openssl package affected by Heartbleed.

 ## Server setup
 This setup assumes the GHtorrent database dump at the HPI chair for software architecture.
 Furthermore a mongoDB instance needs to be running and you need to have access to it.
-The data procurement and setup is quite tedious:
+The data procurement and setup is time-consuming:

 1. Change directories to `data/`
 2. Copy the `config.py.smpl` to `config.py` and edit it so it works for your installation
+2. Copy `config.py` to `server/`as well
 3. Run `create-cve-search-view.sql`.
 Wait for completion.
 4. Install `scrapy` via `pip install scrapy`
 5. Download [my TweetScraper fork](https://github.com/flxw/TweetScraper)